top of page

 Welcome to the Course!

 With the start of the semester approaching, I wanted to share some important information about course expectations before the first day of class.
-My goal with this list is to ensure that you are familiar with those expectations and to put you at ease before classes officially begin.
+My goal with this list is to ensure you are familiar with those expectations and to put you at ease before classes officially begin.

 10 things you should know before the semester begins: